-Where this involves students under 18, this may also fall under the University's Reportable Conduct Policy.
+Where the host organisation or La Trobe University becomes aware of an unsafe situation, the student will be supported, and the matter investigated.
+This may include temporarily or permanently ceasing the placement depending on the set of circumstances.
+Where this involves students under 18 this may also fall under the University's Reportable Conduct Policy.
 Any such allegations or incidents must also be immediately reported to the University's Child Safety Officer via compliance@latrobe.edu.au.